Trusted Provider of: Trusted Provider Logo

 If your flight is disrupted and causes financial loss, you may be eligible for reimbursement through your travel insurance policy.

-To request this reimbursement, you will need to file a travel insurance claim with your provider as soon as it is safe to do so using.
+To request this reimbursement, you will need to file a travel insurance claim with your provider as soon as possible.
 The claims process typically involves the following steps:

 1. Confirm Coverage: Review your policy documentation or speak with your provider to confirm that your disruption is eligible for reimbursement.